mutyaba84/python-ecommerce/README.md

 ## Setting up a new project in Django
 1. From your command line, navigate to where you want to save your projects, then create a new project:
 	+ django-admin startproject myproject
+2. Setup migrations
+	+ Run python manage.py makemigrations to create migrations
+	+ Run python manage.py migrate to apply those changes to the database.
-2. Now that your project is created and configured make sure it’s working:
+3. Now that your project is created and configured make sure it’s working:
 	+ python manage.py runserver
 	+ Navigate to http://127.0.0.1:8000/ in your browser to view the application.
 		+ By default, the runserver command starts the development server on the internal IP at port 8000.